Networking & P2P

 Discovery default enabled

-Minimum configured bootnodes when discovery is enabled 1
+Minimum bootnodes when discovery enabled 1

 Max peers default 40